Best Medicare Advantage Plans in Michigan (2026)

 Best Medicare Advantage Companies in Michigan

-MoneyGeek analyzed CMS star ratings, premiums, out-of-pocket maximums, and key coverage features to identify the best Medicare Advantage plans in Michigan.
+MoneyGeek analyzed CMS star ratings, premiums, out-of-pocket maximums and main coverage features to identify the best Medicare Advantage plans in Michigan.

-Priority Health Medicare tops the HMO-POS category with a high 4.5-star rating, while HAP Senior Plus tops PPO options with a solid 4-star rating.
-Together, these providers offer Michigan residents a balance of affordability, quality, and comprehensive benefits across plan types.
+Priority Health Medicare leads the HMO-POS category with a 4.5-star rating, while HAP Senior Plus leads PPO options with a 4-star rating.
+Michigan residents can find zero-premium plans, strong drug coverage and flexible network options across both providers.

 HMOBlue Cross Blue Shield4.50$41$4,400BCN Advantage ConnectedCare (HMO)